F.N.B. Corporation (FNB) Fundamental and Technical Analysis Explained

 F.N.B.
-Corporation (NYSE:FNB) went up by 0.88% from its latest closing price when compared to the 1-year high value of $12.93 and move down -62.03%, while FNB stocks collected 1.40% of gains with the last five trading sessions.
+Corporation (NYSE:FNB) went up by 1.06% from its latest closing price when compared to the 1-year high value of $12.93 and move down -69.46%, while FNB stocks collected -5.69% of loss with the last five trading sessions.
 Press Release reported on 08/03/20 that F.N.B.
 Corporation Named a Standout Bank for COVID-19 Response

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.